 Best house viewing guide and tips

-So with the research done, it’s time to book a viewing.
+So with the research done, it’s time to book a viewing and prepare a house viewing checklist.
 Here’s what to look for.
-Remember you’re there to view the property and not get pushed around by an agent.
+Remember you’re there to view the property and not get pushed around by an estate agent.

 So take your time!
 If you’re unsure what to look for then you’ll want to read our guide to spotting the 7 most common home defects.